CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 #### Array Transformation (Detail records)

-Arrays are recognized and generate code to transform the array elements appropriately to produce the detail objects for the JPA entities.
+Arrays are recognized and code is generated to transform the array elements appropriately to produce the detail objects for the JPA entities.
 Detail tables require additional columns containing their parent record's primary key.
 Additionally each detail object in the array is assigned a "priority" number equal to its array index.
 The `priority` is used when sorting the detail records so that their original order in the RDA API message is preserved.